asam-ev/qc-openscenarioxml/README.md

 # qc-openscenarioxml

-This project implements the OpenScenario Checker for the ASAM Quality Checker project.
+This project implements the [ASAM OpenScenario XML Checker](checker_bundle_doc.md) for the ASAM Quality Checker project.

 ## Installation